Types of leadership theories go way back when people were led by those in power.

 come across many leadership styles.

-Everyone still looks to the leaders for problem solving, they have special traits and characteristics and they help point followers in the right direction.
+Everyone still looks to the leaders for problem solving, they have special traits, planning skills and characteristics and they help point followers in the right direction.
 Some people seem to be natural born leaders and others can learn to be a leader.

 I lean towards the situational leadership theories, because for some people a